Homelessness in Aotearoa

 People who are episodically homeless frequently fall in and out of homelessness finding it difficult to maintain stable housing or a sustain a tenancy.

 Most whānau experiencing homelessness in Aotearoa are transitionally homeless.
 Often caused by a major life event such as redundancy, relationship or family breakdowns or health issues, whānau in this group can maintain stable housing and tenancy unsupported.
 For this group of people, rapid rehousing should be the priority.

 In order to better understand the scale of unsheltered homelessness and people in temporary accommodation across in Tāmaki Makaurau, Housing First Auckland with support and funding from Auckland Council led the first region-wide Point in Time count in 2018.

 What are our definitions of homelessness and ending homelessness?

-Housing First Auckland adopts the Western Massachusetts Network’s definition of what it means to end homelessness:
+We adopt the Western Massachusetts network to end homelessness definition of what it means to end homelessness.

 Homelessness in Auckland will end when it becomes “rare, brief and non-recurring”.